Bötschi asks Andriy Dragan "As with football, there is a lot of discipline behind playing the piano"

 Are you a football fan?

 Fan would be an exaggeration.
 I regularly watch the highlights of the European Football Championship.
-I used to be more interested when I was a teenager and played football myself.
+I used to be more interested when I was still playing football as a teenager.

 What position did you play?